kthackse/website/README.md

 The local server updates automatically once a change has been spotted, there's no need to do anything else.

 ### Production server

+In case autodeploy has been setted up, there's no need to do anything else, commits to master will automatically trigger a deploy to production.
+However, you can still update the production server following this commands.

 - `git pull`.
 - `./restart.sh`.